 - Applicants must achieve and maintain a 3.0 GPA throughout their program

 While this program provides a comprehensive understanding of the intended program outcomes, it does not lead to licensure, certification, or endorsement.
 ACE offers several programs that do provide a pathway to licensure, certification, or endorsement and they can be found here.

 1This is an estimated value of the cost for tuition and fees.
-Amounts may vary depending on number of transfer credits applied to the selected program hours, the pace and satisfactory completion of the selected program credit hours, receipt of scholarship and/or grant amounts, and adjustments to tuition or fees as described in the Catalog Right to Modify Tuition section.
+Amounts may vary depending on number of transfer credits applied to the selected program hours or program pathway credit hours, the pace and satisfactory completion of the selected program or program pathway credit hours, receipt of, or eligibility for, institutional or non-institutional scholarship and/or grant amounts, and adjustments to tuition or fees as described in the Catalog Right to Modify Tuition section.